Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Renormalization group analysis: proof of Theorem

 From this argument, it is also easy to see that if now we put weights (possibly even complex) $\fa$, $\fb$, $\fc$ depending on the types of edges, the associated determinant becomes a partition function of tilings depending on their weights.
 However, again since hexagon rotations connect all tilings and preserve the number of tiles of each type, this is a trivial operation at the combinatorial level.
 We will not really use it here but it can however be a relevant change to do in order to get nice asymptotic formulas for $K^{-1}$.

-On the torus, it is not quite true that rotation connect all tilings: they can connect all tilings with a given number of tiles of each type but this is not fixed anymore.
-In terms of height, a tilings can be seen as describing a discrete vector field which is still closed (i.e., its integral along path is invariant under deformation of the path) but in a non-simply connected domain this is not enough for it a admit a true primitive.
-If we still want to primitive it, we obtain in general an ``additively multivalued function'', which can be seen simply as a function in the full plane whose derivatives are periodic and described by the tiling of the torus.
-It can be seen that the information about the number of tile of each type can be readily read in terms of the global slope of the primitive or equivalently the height gaps between two copies or the integral of the derivative along two non-contractible cycles.
-We call that information, the \emph{instanton component} of the configuration.
+On the torus, it is not quite true that rotations connect all tilings: they can connect all tilings with a given number of tiles of each type but this is not fixed anymore.
+In terms of height, a tiling can be seen as describing a discrete vector field which is still closed (i.e., its integral along a path is invariant under a deformation of the path) but in a non-simply connected domain this is not enough for it to admit a true primitive.
+If we still want to have a primitive, we obtain in general an ``additively multi-valued function,'' which can be seen simply as a function in the full plane whose derivatives are periodic and described by the tiling of the torus.
+It can be seen that the information about the number of tiles of each type can be easily read in terms of the global slope of the primitive, or equivalently, the height gaps between two copies or the integral of the derivative along two non-contractible cycles.
+We call that information the \emph{instanton component} of the configuration.
 As a consequence, introducing (positive) weights $\fa, \fb, \fc$ on the edges depending on their types has an interesting effect on the associated dimer measure: it affects the law of the instanton component while keeping the configuration uniform given it.
 Algebraically, this manifests as follows.
 Let $K_{\fa, \fb, \fc}$ denote the weighted matrix with weights depending on the types of edges for the $N \times N$ torus.
 Then in all tilings the number of tiles of each type must be a multiple of $N$ and

 where $\pm(k,\ell)$ is a sign which in fact only depends on the parity of $k$ and $\ell$ and $Z(k, \ell)$ is the number of tilings $\varphi$ with lozenge types $n_\fa(\varphi)=N^2-Nk-N\ell$, $n_\fb(\varphi)=N k$ and $n_\fc(\varphi)= N\ell $.